flyingbytes/flyingbytes.github.io/_posts/2017-06-11-Android-Ode.markdown

 ## Conclusion

-To sum everything up: The Android platform is an superb plaform for developers.
+To sum everything up: The Android platform is an superb platform for developers.
 Google provides an awesome IDE and documentation which doesn't leave anyone behind.
 The community is amazing as well.

 Still, the system's not perfect.
 Google should slow down the release cycle so that the developers and users can adapt better to every new Android version.

-What's your opinion to all of this?
+What's your opinion on all of this?
 Which parts of the Android ecosystem do you love or hate?
 Please write a comment and check out my other blog posts too!

 Thanks for reading and have a nice day,